-- to help improve police/community liaison by encouraging/facilitating effective communication via email, local reporting and regular meetings.
+- to help improve police/community liaison by encouraging/facilitating effective communication via email, local reporting and occasional meetings.

 - to act as a full committee member of the Association, supporting the overall objectives of the Association and working with officers on the committee to strive to achieve them as far as possible.

 In caring for the Ward, WC’s need to be familiar with the ward and the needs of the residents regarding the prevention of crime and anti social behaviour.

 Area Coordinators are appointed to work as part of a team with the Ward Coordinator giving a more comprehensive coverage of the ward.
 Their specific responsibilities, which are determined upon appointment, may vary.
 They may work as part of a committee and/or they may look after part of the ward on behalf of the Ward Coordinator, e.g. a section of the ward, an estate or residents’ association etc.

 Associate Membership is for people who are not residents but who live close to Sutton or who have strong links and want to contribute and/or be kept informed.
 Whilst Associate Members can participate in most activities of the Association they do not have voting rights.

 The Association Committee

 Our Association is managed by a committee of Officers, Committee Members and the Ward Coordinators.
 The Officers and Committee Members are elected into office at AGM’s of the Association.
 As part of the checks and balances within the Association governance and accountability, all members of the Committee have equal voting rights.

 On behalf of the general membership and in furtherance of the Associations’ objectives, committee members will undertake specific tasks, roles and responsibilities and assist the officers of the association in the performance of their duties, such as:

 - Act as ambassadors for SNHW, promoting its values and role in the community.